 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in October 2017 and June 2015.
 Both the G1X Mark III and the RX100 IV are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX100 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 IV is markedly lighter (25 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the RX100 IV can take 280 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 IV can be charged via the USB port, which can be very convenient when travelling.